Android vs iOS Security: Introduction

 2. Open Sessions

-Improper session handlings are created mainly when the user enters their details for authentication and a session token is generated.
-This is done in apps to ensure a smooth transaction between the client and the server.
+Improper session handling mainly occurs when the user enters their details for authentication and the system generates a session token.
+Apps do this to ensure a smooth transaction between the client and the server.
 The authentication, when approved by the backend, generates the session token.

 Thus, anyone with access to these tokens can falsely impersonate the user and use these details to gain access to various services.
 Therefore, if sessions are left open, for instance, when you do not log out or are mishandled, these can result in fraud and information theft.